inkeybow2002/modern-ui-library/CONTRIBUTING.md

 - Push to the branch (`git push origin feature-branch`).
 - Open a pull request.

+## Reporting Issues
+If you find a bug or have a feature request, please open an issue in the repository before submitting a pull request.

 ## Code of Conduct
 Please note we have a code of conduct.
 You are expected to follow it in all your interactions with the project.